cloudknit-io/cloudknit/docs/settings/zlifecycle_app_installation.md

-# Access to Github account
+# zLifecycle Github App Set up

 1. Sign In to you GitHub account on your browser.
 ---